croservices/cro-openapi-routes-from-definition/README.md

   an error being raised by the `openapi` sub.
 This is to help you understand when an API has not been completely implemented.
 Setting this option will cause unimplemented operations to be ignored instead.
-* `:implement-examples` - if this is set to True then, when an operation is not implemented but there are response examples, then the example will be used to provide a dummy response.
 * `:!validate-responses` - this option defaults to True, but may be set to `False`.
 If set to False, then responses will not be validated.
 This may be useful for increasing production performance, once confident the API has